identitybridge/centralized-relay/README.md

 # Identity Bridge - Centralized Relay

 A minimal, stateless blockchain relay service for commit operations.
-This is an open-source version that removes all authentication, database, and caching dependencies, making it perfect for self-hosted deployments.
+This is an open-source version that removes all authentication, database, and caching dependencies, making it ~perfect for self-hosted deployments~ something you _may_ be able to use ;)

 > ## DISCLAIMER